 Prior to this, Nikki studied History of Art at the University of Glasgow and later completed the Masters of Research in Creative Practices at Glasgow School of Art in 2015.
 She has presented curatorial and artistic projects and undertaken residencies in the UK and internationally, and was one of eight participants in CuratorLab 2016-17, an international programme based at Konstfack, Stockholm.
 She was the Curator in Residence at House for an Art Lover, Glasgow in 2017, and was part of the committee at Market Gallery, Glasgow in 2014-16.
 She also has 10 years of experience working with arts and cultural organisations in project management, production and administrative roles, in particular in the development and delivery of large-scale public art projects.

-My research is titled Making Art and Making a Living: The role of festivals in contemporary art careers and is undertaken as an AHRC Creative Economies Studentship based at Edinburgh College of Art in partnership with Queen Margaret University, Glasgow International, and Edinburgh Art Festival.
+My doctoral research is titled Making Art and Making a Living: The role of festivals in contemporary art careers and is undertaken as an AHRC Creative Economies Studentship based at Edinburgh College of Art in partnership with Queen Margaret University, Glasgow International, and Edinburgh Art Festival.
 My research concerns include working conditions and precarity; festival and biennial cultures; curatorial frameworks and how they might offer supportive models for practitioners; the impact of temporary and re-occurring events on both artists’ careers and artworks made; and the narrative of the artistic career itself.